ml-archive/kotlin-template/docs/HOWWEWORK.md

          ...
       ]
 ```
-When it comes to flavours, projects usually have two application variants, that are defined in the `app` build.gradle.
-Thats also the place where all flavour-dependent variables should be specified
+When it comes to flavors, projects usually have two application variants, that are defined in the `app` build.gradle.
+That's also the place where all flavor-dependent variables should be specified
   - `stating` - points to test environment, builds are debuggable
-  - `production` - points to production environment, signed with the the release keystore
+  - `production` - points to a production environment, signed with the release Keystore